2016 United States presidential election in West Virginia: Analysis

 As expected, Republican nominee Donald Trump won West Virginia in a 42-point rout (the largest of any presidential candidate in the state's history) over Democratic nominee Hillary Clinton, thanks to ardent support from coal industry workers in Appalachia.
-He thus captured all five electoral votes from the Mountain State.
+He thus captured all five electoral votes from West Virginia.

+West Virginia is one of the least-educated states in the country, with only one county having at least 40% of its adult residents with a Bachelor's degree (see the map).
+That county, Monongalia County (home to West Virginia University), had the smallest swing to Trump out of any county in the state.
+The rest of the state swung massively to Trump.

 Trump had promised to bring back mining jobs in economically depressed areas of coal country, whereas his opponent had proposed investing millions into converting the region to a producer of green energy.
 Democrats' championing of environmentalism is viewed as a threat in coal country, and Clinton faced a towering rejection from Mountain State voters.
-Clinton was also seen as being "haunted" by a comment she made within the state itself, in which in describing the transition to clean energy she stated "We’re going to put a lot of coal miners and coal companies out of business."
+Clinton was also seen as being "haunted" by a comment she made within the state itself, in which, while describing the transition to sustainable energy, she stated "We're going to put a lot of coal miners and coal companies out of business."

 West Virginia was once a solidly Democratic state; it voted Democratic in every election from 1932 to 1996, except for the Republican landslides of 1956, 1972, and 1984.
 However, in recent years it has drifted to becoming solidly Republican, and has stayed that way since it was won by George W. Bush in 2000.
 Barack Obama, for example, failed to win even a single county in 2012.
 West Virginia is one of the two states where Hillary Clinton did not win any counties, the other being Oklahoma, which last voted for a Democrat in 1964.

+The change to increasing Republican control had also been reflected at the state level.
+While West Virginia was one of several states with a Democratic governor (Earl Ray Tomblin) in 2016 where Trump won, Republicans had won both chambers of the state legislature in the 2014 elections.
+In the ensuing years, more statewide executive offices also were won by Republican candidates.